 Within these broad parameters, roundtables and posters that focus on Indigenous peoples or Indigenous politics will be especially welcome.
 The CPSA continues to prioritize the work of the CPSA Reconciliation Committee as well as broader efforts to Indigenize the Academy.

 The Programme Committee proposes workshops that focus on specialized themes of interest to political scientists.
 Some of the workshops also address themes at the intersection of political science and other disciplines.
 These workshops are summarized HERE.

 Annual Conference of the International Studies Association (ISA) Canada Region ISA-Canada is proud to host its annual conference in partnership with the CPSA.
-For the fourteenth consecutive year, ISA-Canada will co-organize with the CPSA the International Relations section of the 2019 Annual Conference.
+For the fifteenth consecutive year, ISA-Canada will co-organize with the CPSA the International Relations section of the 2020 Annual Conference.
 ISA-Canada encourages its members to submit proposals on areas of interest in the study of international relations.
 ISA-Canada is a region of theInternational Studies Association (ISA), the premier international association of international relations scholars.